-The Bank consists of five directors, including the New Hampshire State Treasurer, who is a director ex officio, and four directors appointed by the Governor and Council.
+The Bank consists of five directors, including the New Hampshire State Treasurer, who is a director ex officio, and four directors appointed by the Governor and the New Hampshire Executive Council (the "Council").
 The Bank's staff is managed by an Executive Director, who also serves as Secretary of the Bank.